MouseBiteLabs/Game-Boy-MBC1-Cartridge/README.md

 ## Bill of Materials (BOM)

 Your parts list will vary depending on the game you are trying to make, and what chips you have for the battery management (if any).
-Note that C9 - C11 footprints are only included for edge cases that may require them; you can ignore them unless you run into issues.
+Note that C9 - C11 footprints are only included for edge cases that may require them; you can ignore them.

 Please carefully review the parts you need for the board you are trying to make.
 Do not add any parts to your build that don't appear in the column for the game you are making.
 This means you *cannot* populate every component on the board at the same time.